rbit-sr/Lua-Guide/_Lua guide.md

 ## What is the Velo Lua integration?

-With update 2.4.0, Velo now supports integration of Lua scripts. *Lua* is a powerful scripting language that is easily embeddable into different systems (like Velo).
+With update 2.4.0, Velo now supports the integration of Lua scripts. *Lua* is a powerful scripting language that is easily embeddable into different systems (like Velo).
 With its simple procedural syntax, it allows for quick and easy script writing with little code.

 These scripts allow you to automate any process that you could otherwise do manually via Velo commands.
 This includes querying and modifying values of the game's internal state (position, velocity, ...), changing Velo settings, saving and loading savestates, spawning and despawning actors, placing tiles, automating inputs, drawing shapes and text to screen and more.